Video-Analysis-System/vas-research/object-detection/bimonthly-coding-competitions/README.md

 So yeah, there are a lot of room for improvement here.

 ## Rules
 The Retinaface code is only a baseline to get started.
 You **DON'T HAVE TO USE IT** for your codebase.
-That is, you're free  to use Yolo, transformers or whatever facy stuffs you can come up with.
+That is, you're free  to use Yolo models, transformers or whatever fancy stuffs you can come up with.
 There are, however, a few rules that you'll have to follow:
 - No pretrained models, except for models trained on **Imagenet-1k** only
 - No additional data
 - To limit our scope & at the same time, allow for maximum possible creativity, **the model's parameter should only be less than or equal to 45M**, which is about Resnet101's size.